Some US landlords haven’t been able to evict nonpaying tenants since Spring 2020.

 With many tenants struggling to pay rents, many property owners have struggled to make their landlord mortgage payments.
 Many real estate investors have second-guessed whether to continue investing during the pandemic, between the eviction moratorium and weakening rental returns nationwide.
-Landlords with non-paying tenants should brace themselves for a long, lean 2021 as the federal, state, and local governments all potentially extend eviction bans repeatedly.
+Landlords with non-paying tenants should watch eviction moratoriums closely and file as soon as allowed.

 If your tenants are struggling to find work, help them research rent assistance programs to keep them (and you) afloat and your lender at bay.
 Because for now, lease contracts remain enforceable only in one direction.